 4th Grade Disability Workshop:

 Want to work directly with the students?
 The workshop is for 4th graders, but parents of all grades are welcome to volunteer.
 Described by many students as their favorite day.
 Work directly with the students teaching awareness of differences and what it is like to have a difference.
 Volunteer for the entire day or half a day.
-This takes place in the fall.

 A great way to show your gratitude to the Pierce staff!
 This committee will work to make the Pierce staff feel special during this week in May.
 In the past, committee has coordinated themed activities for the students to show their appreciation - such as draw your teacher a picture/card day, wear your teacher’s favorite color day, bring your teacher a flower day.
 A staff lunch is typically provided on Friday.